Azure premium storage: design for high performance

 We have provided these guidelines specifically for Premium Storage because workloads running on Premium Storage are highly performance sensitive.
 We have provided examples where appropriate.
 You can also apply some of these guidelines to applications running on IaaS VMs with Standard Storage disks.

 Sometimes, what appears to be a disk performance issue is actually a network bottleneck.
 In these situations, you should optimize your network performance.
-If your VM supports accelerated networking, you should make sure it is enabled.
-If it is not enabled, you can enable it on already deployed VMs on both Windows and Linux.

 Application performance indicators